 A specimen of the petty cash template is below – |

-The above petty cash voucher contains the name of voucher preparer, authorizer and receiver as all the three are important for the evidence of payment.
+The above voucher contains the name of voucher preparer, authorizer and receiver as all the three are important for the evidence of payment.

 However, to avoid any kind of fraud in the cash, the management should place a number of controls over the cash.
-Some general controls are as follows:
+Some general controls over petty cash are as follows:

-- Petty cash should be placed at a secure place.
+- It should be placed at a secure place.
 Insurance for theft shall be taken for petty cash.
 The insurance shall be equal or more than from the maximum permissible amount of cash in hand approved by management.

 - It must be placed at lock and key.
 In modern times, there is surveillance through cameras taken at every portion of the organization.
 Hence the petty cash shall be under surveillance to avoid theft.

-- Petty cash amount should not be kept too high and shall be within the permissible limit all the time.
-The limit too shall be below or equal to average monthly cash expenses of the organization.
+- Its amount should not be kept too high and shall be within the permissible limit all the time.
+The limit too shall be below or equal to the average monthly cash expenses of the organization.

-- Surprise cash counts of petty cash must be done by senior official person on time to time to assures the accuracy of cash balances in petty cash register.
+- Surprise cash counts of petty cash must be done by a senior official person on time to time to assures the accuracy of cash balances in a petty cash register.

 - Internal auditor of the organization shall be instructed to do surprise checks and voucher checking to have a better control over cash.

-Note: Petty cash register shall not the form part of double entry system.
+Note: Petty cash register shall not the form part of the double entry system.